sonlichao/create-styled-components/README.md

 # create-styled-components README

 ## Features
-This extension is copied from below github project and change templates for our project. brendon1555/vscode-react-component-generator
+This extension is partial copied from below github project and change templates for our project. brendon1555/vscode-react-component-generator

-It can create a template components with typescript, jest test and storybook
+It can create template components with typescript, jest test and storybook
 ### About Template.
 Our template use below libirays.
 @testing-library/react